volod-k/agentic-ai-soc-knowledge-base/research/how-to-evaluate-vendors/best-ai-soc-providers-2026.md

 - **Vendor lock-in:** 5 of 9 require proprietary components (proprietary SIEM, proprietary data lake, proprietary endpoint agent) that force customers to abandon existing investments and correlation logic built over years.

-[Alert fatigue](https://underdefense.com/blog/why-most-ai-soc-vendors-automate-the-wrong-things-and-the-real-ai-soc-adoption-challenges/) reduction is universally praised across all vendors, as every AI SOC reduces noise to some degree.
+[Noise reduction](https://underdefense.com/blog/why-most-ai-soc-vendors-automate-the-wrong-things-and-the-real-ai-soc-adoption-challenges/) is universally praised across all vendors, as every AI SOC cuts down alert volume to some degree.
 But the two most frequent complaints, pricing opacity and vendor lock-in, are precisely the categories where only UnderDefense avoids both.
 Published per-asset pricing ($11–15/endpoint/month) and [vendor-agnostic integration](https://underdefense.com/integrations/) across 250+ tools aren’t just differentiators; they directly address the industry’s two most common procurement blockers.

 The takeaway: read the reviews, not the brochures.
 Vendor claims are marketing.
 Reviewer patterns are operational intelligence.
 Q5.
 Which AI SOC Vendors Publish Transparent Pricing, and What Are the Real Lock-In Risks? [toc=Pricing and Lock-In Risks]